Skip to content

 should be good to go.

-Generate a SLURM script file to do the transfer by running this script again,
+Generate a Slurm script file to do the transfer by running this script again,

 but use the 'gen' option this time.
 See the help message for details,